zowe/docs-site/docs/user-guide/cli-installcli.md

 ### Installation notes

 - As you are installing Zowe CLI, you might encounter error messages that relate to `cpu-features` and `ssh`.
-You can safely ignore error messages of this type.
-The installation will complete successfully.
-This behavior can occur when you installing CLI from npm and from a download.
+You can safely ignore error messages of this type; the installation completes successfully.
+This behavior can occur when you install CLI from npm and from a local package.

 ## Prerequisites

 - Meet the [software requirements](../user-guide/systemrequirements-cli.md) for Zowe CLI.